Q: Carnivorous plants of northern Africa--little known species!

 Drosera

-In this part of the world, the genus Drosera is represented by a smattering of species, many of which
+In this part of the world, the genus Drosera is represented by 10-15 species or so, many of which

 are very poorly understood: